-It is important that staff, parents and pupils are familiar with this policy.
 Regular school attendance from an early age creates a culture about the importance of education and learning so that all can benefit equally.
 Promoting consistent and high attendance (and punctuality) is not a discrete piece of work but rather it is an integral part of the school's day to day vision, values, ethos and culture, alongside positive behaviour.
-Our school has high expectations of attendance and considers good attendance to be that above 92%.